isc-projects/kea/doc/sphinx/arm/agent.rst

 should be loaded by the CA, along with their configuration information specified with ``parameters``.

-Please consult :ref:`logging` for the details how to configure logging.
+Please consult :ref:`logging` for the details on how to configure logging.
 The CA's root logger's name is ``kea-ctrl-agent``, as given in the example above.